pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 If a server were running at "base_url" the ``remote_notification_log`` would function in the same was as the local notification logs described above, returning section objects for section IDs using the square brackets syntax.

+If the section objects were created by a ``NotifcationLogView`` that had the ``notification_log`` above, we could obtain all the events of an application across an HTTP connection, accurately and without great complication.
+This seems like an inherently reliable approach.

 See ``test_notificationlog.py`` for an example that uses a Flask app running in a local HTTP server to get notifications remotely using these classes.